 Figure Legend

 Figure 1.
-Fishers were asked to outline their groundfishing region at large to represent where they have experience fishing for groundfish during each time period.
-[A] Groundfishing region for days-at-sea (2004-2009), n=27.
-[B] Groundfishing region for onset of sectors (2010-2012), n=27.
-[C] Groundfishing region for sectors with cod cutbacks (2013-2022), n=24.
+Fishers were asked to outline their groundfishing region at large to represent where they have experience fishing for groundfish during each management period.
+[A] Groundfishing region for the days-at-sea period (2004-2009), n=27.
+[B] Groundfishing region for the onset of sectors period (2010-2012), n=27.
+[C] Groundfishing region for the sectors with cod cutbacks period (2013-2022), n=24.
 Scale bar represents how many fishers have knowledge of any given area.

 Figure 2.
-Polygons representing areas of medium or high cod abundance for [A] days-at-sea (2004-2009) and [B] onset of sectors (2010-2012).
+Polygons representing areas of medium or high cod abundance for [A] the days-at-sea management period (2004-2009) and [B] the onset of sectors management period (2010-2012).
 Scale bar represents how many fishers had overlapping medium to high cod abundances for any given area, (n=27).

 Figure 3.
 Fishers reported changes in fishing practices after the cod cutbacks in 2013.
-For the last time period (2013-2022) fishers were asked to designate polygons where they [A] were able to catch medium-high abundances of cod and [B] avoided fishing due to concern of catching more cod than their quota allowed.
-[C] A combination of polygons where fishers caught and avoided cod for the last time period.
+For the last management period (2013-2022) fishers were asked to designate polygons where they [A] were able to catch medium-high abundances of cod and [B] avoided fishing due to concern of catching more cod than their quota allowed.
+[C] A combination of polygons where fishers caught and avoided cod for the last period.
 Scale bar represents how many fishers had overlapping knowledge for any given area, (n=24).

 Figure 4.
-Areas where one or more fisher marked a medium-high abundance of cod for days-at-sea (2004-2009) by month, (n = 27).
+Areas where one or more fisher marked a medium-high abundance of cod for the days-at-sea management period (2004-2009) by month, (n = 27).

 Figure 5.
-Areas where one or more fisher marked a medium-high abundance of cod for onset of sectors (2010-2012) by month, (n=27).
+Areas where one or more fisher marked a medium-high abundance of cod for the onset of sectors management period (2010-2012) by month, (n=27).

 Figure 6.
-Areas where one or more fisher marked a medium-high abundance of cod for sectors with cod cutbacks (2013-2022) by month, (n=24).
+Areas where one or more fisher marked a medium-high abundance of cod for the sectors with cod cutbacks management period (2013-2022) by month, (n=24).